Lip, Mido, MAT, Rado: our selection of diving watches for the summer

 In each of their price segments, these watches represent excellent options in my opinion.

-I wanted to collect other feelings, with fittings, from people with very different profiles: that of the editor-in-chief Christophe but also that of Jean, a former backpacker who traveled extensively by boat and who lived from the northern tip of Norway to the deserts of Libya via the equatorial forests of Gabon or South America and the Gulf countries.
+I wanted to gather other feelings, with fittings, from people with very different profiles: that of the editor-in-chief Christophe but also that of Jean, a former adventurer who travelled extensively by boat and lived from the northern tip of Norway to the deserts of Libya, passing through the equatorial forests of Gabon or South America and the Gulf countries.

-Jean finds them all beautiful but shows a preference for the MAT Watches for the impression of robustness, solidity but also for the brushed steel case which seems to him more suitable for a man who will need a watch who will be less afraid of scratches and carried whether on the sands of a beach or the desert, from the humidity of the Amazon to the dry wind of the Arctic Circle.
+Jean finds them all beautiful but shows a preference for the MAT Watches for the impression of robustness, solidity but also for the brushed steel case which seems to him more suited to a man who will need a watch that is less afraid of scratches and worn whether on the sands of a beach or the desert, from the humidity of the Amazon to the dry wind of the Arctic Circle.

 And for my part, I wish you all a great sunny summer and lots of diving.
 With a watch.